gluster/glusterd2/doc/quick-start-user-guide.md

 * Issues with 2 node clusters
   * Restarting glusterd2 does not restore the cluster
-  * Peer detach doesn't work
+  * Peer remove doesn't work